segmentio/segment-docs/src/profiles/quickstart.md

 > If you're using Engage, view additional steps to complete your space set up in the [Engage Foundations Onboarding Guide](/docs/engage/quickstart).

 > info ""
-> The created Segment space name can be renamed later but in the URL(which retrieves the Space page) the old space name remains the same.
+> The Segment space UI name can be renamed later, but the space slug cannot be modified.
+As a consequence, the URL of the space cannot be changed.